Worlds of the Imperium: Plot summary

-The main reason for Bayard's abduction, however, is that the Imperium is under attack from another parallel world.

-The Maxoni-Cocini drive, invented in the Imperium universe by Italian scientists/experimenters Giulio Maxoni and Carlo Cocini at the end of the 19th century, is the technology for traveling between worlds and is extremely dangerous.
-Only if several sensitive parameters are tuned exactly can disaster be avoided and the trans-world transportation effect be achieved.
-Almost all worlds where its development is attempted or even inadvertently stumbled upon are destroyed, often in bizarre and horrible ways.
+The Maxoni-Cocini drive, invented by Italians Giulio Maxoni and Carlo Cocini at the end of the 19th century, enables traveling between parallel universes.
+However, its development was extremely dangerous; almost all the time lines where it was attempted were destroyed, leaving a region known as the Blight.
+The few where the Earth survived are known as Blight Insulars, or BIs.
+BI-1 is the Imperium, where the Maxoni-Cocini drive was used to trade with time lines beyond the Blight.
+BI-3 is Bayard's home world.

-The collection of time lines where such disasters have occurred is known as the Blight, and the rare ones where the Earth survives are known as Blight Insulars, or BIs.
-BI-1 is the Imperium, where, by rare chance, the Maxoni-Cocini drive was successfully developed.
-The Imperium has become rich and powerful by trading with time lines beyond the Blight.
-BI-3 is Bayard's home world, where the technology never developed.
-The raids are coming from BI-2, a chaotic world where Imperial Germany won the First World War but failed to consolidate its victory, with a chaotic and highly destructive war continuing to sweep the planet for generations.
-This world, which was not believed to have the Maxoni-Cocini drive until it became the origin of increasingly destructive raids, is currently ruled by a dictator, who happens to be an analogue of...
+The reason for Bayard's abduction is that the Imperium is under attack from BI-2, where Imperial Germany won the First World War but failed to consolidate its victory, with a chaotic and highly destructive war continuing to rage for generations.
+This world, which was not believed to have the Maxoni-Cocini drive until it was determined to be the source of increasingly destructive raids, including the detonation of an atomic bomb, something the Imperium never developed (and does not fully understand).
+It is ruled by a dictator ...
 Brion Bayard.

-Bayard undergoes extensive training to substitute for his double, presumably after killing him, and take over the other government, shutting off the raids.
+Bayard undergoes extensive training to replace his counterpart undetected and end the raids.
 The plan falls through almost as soon as he arrives in the new world.
-For some reason, almost nobody believes in his impersonation.
-The reason becomes apparent when he meets the other Bayard, who had lost both legs in a battle years before, but who has concealed that fact from the public.
+For some reason, almost nobody he meets believes his impersonation.
+The reason becomes apparent when he meets the other Bayard, who had lost both legs in a battle years before.